How we earn our money

 Key Selection Criteria for Expats

 The best credit cards for expats provide more than just international usability.
-They offer flexibility, transparency, and tools that cater to a globally mobile lifestyle.
+Our credit card guide demonstrates which offer flexibility, transparency, and tools that cater to a globally mobile lifestyle.
 Here are the most relevant features to consider:

-- Accessibility & Schufa requirements: How easy is it to apply with a limited credit history?
+- Accessibility & Schufa requirements: How easy is it to apply for a card without Schufa?

-- Bonus programs: Are there cashback or other rewards for everyday spending, travel, or partner stores?
+- Bonus programs: Are there cashback card benefits or other rewards for everyday spending, travel card perks, or partner store rewards?

 - Mobile banking features: Is the app fully functional in English?
 Can you easily view transactions, repay, and manage limits?
 Check whether the card supports contactless payments via NFC, Apple Pay, or Google Pay.